Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 - Listen to Your Body: Adjust your routine based on how you feel.

-Walking can be a powerful tool in managing neuropathy, but it’s essential to approach it thoughtfully.
+Walking can be a powerful tool in managing neuropathy, but it's essential to approach it thoughtfully.
 By following the guidance in this article and consulting with healthcare professionals, you can incorporate walking into your neuropathy treatment plan safely and effectively.
+For more on managing this condition, explore our guide on whether neuropathy can be reversed and understand the best home remedies for neuropathy in the legs and feet.